 The problem with revolutionary ideas is that they aren’t tested.

-You'll have to spend a lot of time and do hell lot of research to test them.
-Before you even start thinking of implementing them.
+You’ll have to spend a lot of time researching to test them before you even start thinking of implementing them.

 And still, you can’t say that your idea would lead to a million-dollar business.